Last Updated: 7/10/15

 Buying or selling links that pass Page Rank is in violation of Google Webmaster Guidelines and can negatively impact a site’s ranking in search results.
 Google works hard to ensure that it fully discounts links intended to manipulate search engine results, such excessive link exchanges and purchased links that pass Page Rank.

-I believe that when Findlaw adds many links (in their main directory) that pass page rank only to their paying clients’ websites, Findlaw is effectively selling links.
-This is because the bulk of incoming links (that pass page rank) are only given to, paying Findlaw customers.
+I believe that if Findlaw adds many links (in their main directory) that pass page rank only to their paying clients’ websites, Findlaw is effectively selling links.

-- Go to Hostgator.com or a similar web host that has a WordPress 1-click install.
+- Go to Hostgator.com or a similar web host that has a WordPress 1-click install, or host your site with WP Engine, Synthesis or a similar provider.

 - Install WordPress in seconds.

-- Go to StudioPress Themes for WordPress or another one of the popular WordPress framework/theme developers and buy a responsive (mobile friendly) child theme (design) that you like.
+- Go to StudioPress Themes for WordPress or another one of the popular WordPress framework/theme developers (Woothemes, etc.) and buy a responsive (mobile friendly) HTML5 child theme (design) that you like.

 - You can also choose one of the developers that Studiopress recommends who specialize – at least to a certain extent – in the Genesis framework.
 So far, Studiopress has not steered me wrong.

-Ask you contractor to install the following plugin:
+Ask your contractor to install the following plugin:

 - SEO by yoast plugin.